 We recognise the need to train all our staff on SEND issues and we have funding available to support this professional development.
-The SENCo, with the senior leadership team, ensures that training opportunities are matched to school development priorities and those identified through the use of provision management.
+The SENDCo, with the senior leadership team, ensures that training opportunities are matched to school development priorities and those identified through the use of provision management.

 Sir John Sherbrooke Junior invites and seeks advice and support from external agencies in the identification and assessment of, and provision for, SEND.
-The SENCo is the designated person responsible for liaising with the following:
+The SENDCo is the designated person responsible for liaising with the following:

 Representatives from voluntary organisations and other external agencies are invited to liaison meetings when appropriate throughout the year to discuss SEND provision and progress and keep staff up to date with legislation.

 In cases where a child is under observation or a cause for concern, focused meetings will be arranged with the appropriate agency.
 Parents will normally be invited to and informed about any meetings held concerning their child unless there are over-riding safeguarding issues.

 6. How will equipment and facilities to support pupils with special educational needs secured?
 How accessible is the school/setting?